 Can I shoot a Dog Attacking my Dog?

 The Expert Firearm Attorneys at The Firearm Firm speak at gun law seminars throughout the State of Florida.
 Pet owning attendees frequently ask, “Can I shoot a dog that is attacking my dog?”
-In a previous blog post, we discussed your rights if you are being attacked by a dog or other animal. (click here to read that post: https://thefirearmfirm.com/can-you-shoot-an-attacking-dog-or-other-animal/).
+In a previous blog post, we discussed your rights if you are being attacked by a dog or other animal. (click here to read that post: Can you shoot an attacking dog or other animal?).
 In today’s post, we discuss your rights to protect your dogs or other animals.

 Florida has no law regarding protecting a human from animal attack.
 Therefore, in order to use deadly force against an animal attacking a human, it must be “necessary.”
 What about when dogs attack a person’s livestock or domestic animals?
 Surprisingly, Florida Statute §767.03 deals with this issue.
 Florida Statute §767.03, provides a defense in both criminal prosecutions and civil suits for damages against any person for killing or injuring a dog.
 The Statute specifically says that it is a good defense to the killing or injuring of a dog, if the dog “had been” or “was” killing any domestic animal or livestock.